PriscillaJoan/Health-Care-Facilities/README.md

 2. **Navigate to the `final workbook.ipynb` notebook** in the Jupyter interface and run the cells to execute the analysis and generate visualizations.

-## Results

-The analysis results are documented in:

-- **Analysis of health care facilities.pdf**: A PDF report detailing the findings and recommendations.
-- **Analysis of health care facilities.pptx**: A PowerPoint presentation summarizing the key insights and recommendations.

 ---

 ### Key Features: